clOudbb/PLAvPlayer/README.md

 # PLAvPlayer
-A avplayer refrence for swift
+A avplayer refrence for swift3